Gwendolyn Graham and Cathy Wood: Media

 The case was the basis of the 1992 true crime book Forever and Five Days by Lowell Cauffiel.

 Graham and Wood were featured in two episodes of the TV series The Serial Killers in which they were interviewed about their relationship and crimes.
 They were also featured on an episode of Snapped: Killer Couples.

 The television series American Horror Story tells a highly fictionalized version of their story in its sixth season, Roanoke.
 The duo are depicted as sisters Miranda and Bridget Jane.

 Their case is featured in the fifth episode, titled "Michigan Wolverines", of the fifth season of the show Deadly Sins.

+It was also profiled in the 2008 episode "Our Little Secret" of the Investigation Discovery series Wicked Attraction.

 Jackie, Cathy Wood's daughter, called in to The Howard Stern Show on June 25, 2019, during the news and discussed her mother's story.
 "My mom is actually up for parole right now, but the victims' family members are appealing so it's taking a while for her to get out...but she's going to get out."
 She stayed on the air with Howard for about 10 minutes.

 On September 26, 2020, an episode of Oxygen's License To Kill called "A Match Made In Hell" took an in-depth look at the case.

+In May 2026, Graham, who now identifies as a transgender man, stated that the killings did not occur, saying that it all began as a joke after watching the film Motel Hell and that Wood later turned the joke into lies when they broke up.
+Graham further said that it was a game in which Wood ultimately won.
+The interview came as part of a request to Governor Gretchen Whitmer to grant a pardon to Graham, saying that, aside from denying the crimes, Graham was subjected to homophobia during the trial because much of it centered on the fact that Graham identified then as a lesbian.